 The music industry has changed a great deal over the course of the past decade, and Spotify is one of the most well-known brands leading the transition.
 The company announced today that going into 2015, its music-streaming service has 15 million paying users, with another 45 million who consume content for free.
 This is an increase from the 12.5 million subscribers (over 50 million total) announced in November.

 Pandora wooed millions of users over the past ten years through Internet radio stations that catered to each listener's tastes.
+Spotify gives users more control, allowing them to explicitly select what they want to listen to, manually create playlists, and build their own libraries.
 Read More

 Google's been updating apps left and right recently to fall in line with its new material design philosophy, and the results have been impressive.
 There are a few apps it appears Google's saving for the final Lollipop release though - Gmail 5.0 among them.